-Fed takes new emergency action to ease corporate credit; markets respond
+Fed takes new emergency action to ease corporate credit; markets mixed

 The central bank also called its third emergency meeting since the crisis began.

-The steps bolstered the stock market, which had dropped to its temporary limit overnight after the Senate reached an impasse on efforts to approve a $1.6 trillion economic relief package for businesses and workers harmed by the outbreak.
-Futures were up more than 3% before the opening bell, after having plummeted 5% overnight.
+The steps helped to pare overnight losses in the stock market, which had dropped to its temporary limit overnight after the Senate reached an impasse on efforts to approve a $1.6 trillion economic relief package for businesses and workers harmed by the outbreak.

+But major indexes still opened lower after the opening bell on Monday, with the Dow Jones Industrial Average falling about 200 points, or more than 1%.

 Treasury Secretary Steven T. Mnuchin said the Fed’s actions will help businesses with their cash flow.